TomsBazbauers/InsuranceService/README.md

 ### Description:

 Simple insurance service for creating, managing insurance policies and their coverage.
-- Unit tested with XUnit + FluentAssertions NuGet.
+- Unit tested with XUnit and FluentAssertions NuGet.

 ---